nsnam/ns-3-dev-git/doc/manual/source/working-with-git.rst

 ns-3's Git workflow in a nutshell
 *********************************

-Experienced git users will not necessarily need instruction on how to set up personal repositories (below).
+Experienced Git users will not necessarily need instruction on how to set up personal repositories (below).
 However, they should be aware of the project's workflow:

 * The main repository's ``master`` branch is the main development branch.
 The project maintains only this one branch and strives to maintain a mostly linear history on it.
 * Releases are made by creating a branch from the ``master`` branch and tagging the branch with the release number when ready, and then merging the release branch back to the ``master`` branch.
-Releases can be identified by a git tag, and a modified ``VERSION`` file in the branch.
+Releases can be identified by a Git tag, and a modified ``VERSION`` file in the branch.
 However, the modified ``VERSION`` file is not merged back to ``master``.

   * If a hotfix release must be made to update a past release, a new hotfix support branch will be created by branching from the tip of the last relevant release.
 Changesets from ``master`` branch (such as bug fixes) may be cherry-picked to the hotfix branch.
 The hotfix release is tagged with the hotfix version number, and merged back to the ``master`` branch.